mdeltito/swift-file/README.md

 # SwiftFile

-TODO: Write a gem description
+This gem provides an interface for uploading files to the [SwiftFile](https://www.swiftfile.net) service.
+There is support for uploading via the command line via the supplied executable `swift_file` as well as a basic API for adding support to your own classes.

 ## Installation

+Most likely you will want to simply install the gem:

+    $ gem install swift_file

-Add this line to your application's Gemfile:
+Or to use this in your projects, add this line to your application's Gemfile:

     gem 'swift_file'